42nd Field Artillery Regiment (Lanark and Renfrew Scottish), RCA: Lineage chart

+Operational History

-The First World War
+First World War

 The 42nd Lanark and Renfrew Regiment was not mobilized itself for service overseas.
 However it contributed volunteers to the 2nd Battalion (Eastern Ontario Regiment), CEF; the 21st Battalion (Eastern Ontario), CEF; the 38th Battalion (Ottawa), CEF; the 77th Battalion (Ottawa), CEF; and the 80th Battalion, CEF.

 On 22 December 1915, the 130th Battalion (Lanark and Renfrew), CEF was authorized for service and on 27 September 1916, the battalion embarked for Great Britain.
 After its arrival in the UK, on 6 October 1916, the battalion's personnel were absorbed by the 12th Reserve Battalion, CEF to provide reinforcements for the Canadian Corps in the field.
 On 21 May 1917, the 130th Battalion was disbanded.

 On 15 July 1916, the 240th Battalion, CEF was authorized for service and on 3 May 1917, the battalion embarked for Great Britain.
 After its arrival in the UK, on 4 June 1917, the battalion's personnel were absorbed by the 7th Reserve Battalion, CEF to provide reinforcements for the Canadian Corps in the field.
 On 1 September 1917, the 240th Battalion was disbanded.

 1920s-1930s

 On 12 March 1920, as a result of the Otter Commission and the following post-war reorganization of the militia, the 42nd Lanark and Renfrew Regiment was redesignated as The Lanark and Renfrew Regiment and was reorganized.
-Fromthis point it had two battalions (one of them a paper-only reserve battalion) to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.
+From this point it had two battalions (one of them a paper-only reserve battalion) to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.

-On 15 July 1927, the regiment was Reorganized as a Scottish unit and was Redesignated as The Lanark and Renfrew Scottish Regiment.
-The regiment adopted the Government (Black Watch) Tartan as part of its regimental uniform.
+On 15 July 1927, the regiment was reorganized as a Scottish unit and was redesignated as The Lanark and Renfrew Scottish Regiment.
+The regiment adopted the Government (Black Watch) tartan as part of its regimental uniform.

+The regiment had three mottos incorporated into its badges: Fac et spera; Ich dien; and Nemo me impune lacessit.

+In 1930 the regiment was granted the following battle honours for the Great War.
+These honours became dormant when the regiment converted to artillery, being replaced by the RCA's honorary distinction Ubique.

+Second World War

+Home defence

-The Second World War
+The regiment did not initially mobilize for the Second World War during the general activation of units beginning in August 1939.

-Home Defence

-On 1 September 1939, Details from The Lanark and Renfrew Scottish Regiment were mobilized for active service to provide guards for vulnerable points under the designation as The Lanark and Renfrew Scottish Regiment, CASF.
-On 31 December 1940, those details called out on active service were disbanded.

-On 5 March 1942, the regiment subsequently mobilized the 1st Battalion, The Lanark and Renfrew Scottish Regiment, CASF.
-The battalion served in Canada in a home defence role as part of Atlantic Command.
-On 15 October 1943, the battalion was disbanded.
+The 1st Battalion, The Lanark and Renfrew Scottish Regiment, CASF was mobilized on 5 March 1942, and served as part of the Army's Atlantic Command in a home defence role.
+On 15 October 1943, The 1st Battalion was disbanded.